terebellum/defer/README.md

 This is **dangerous, unportable, with-assembly, bad, bad** code.
 It's a fun experiment, but real projects should stick to destructors and RAII.
 Things **will** break and you would not

 ## Contributing
-If you can make it work in more ways - bring PRs in, let's make it morre reliable.
+If you can make it work in more ways - bring PRs in, let's make it more reliable.